svtk/kotlin-swift-interopedia/docs/common/InternalModifier.md

 ## Internal modifier

+Internal functions and classes are not visible in Swift.

 ### Explanation

 In Kotlin, you can mark classes, functions, and properties with the keyword internal.
 This means these